-Description Semi detached bungalow.
-Accommodation Ground floor; Entrance/Hall, Sittingroom, 2 Bedrooms, Diningroom, Kitchen and Bathroom.
-Attic level; 2 Bedrooms.
-Gross internal floor area (m2) 90 sqm approx. Neighbourhood and location Established and mixed residential/commercial area.
-Age 81 years and subsequently altered and extended.
-Weather Dry and sunny.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick and rendered and flashings are in lead.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description Detached villa.
+Accommodation GROUND FLOOR: Hallway, living room/dining room, two bedrooms, kitchen, shower room and conservatory.
+FIRST FLOOR: Bedroom with en-suite bathroom.
+Gross internal floor area (m2) 123 m2 approximately.
+(Excluding conservatory) Neighbourhood and location Established and residential area within a western district of Edinburgh.
+Age 65 years approximately and subsequently extended.
+Weather Overcast, with heavy rainfall.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate. • Roofing including roof space appropriate. appropriate.
+Brick construction rendered and the flashings are in lead.
+Sloping roofs were visually inspected with the aid of appropriate.
+Brick construction rendered and the flashings are in lead.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a appropriate.
+Brick construction rendered and the flashings are in lead.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as